Johnson-Bright/INSERT-Laughs-INTO-Project/README.md

 ---

-## 📥 Get on Hand
+## 📥 let's Get on Hand

-To begin the assignment, we created a simple dataset related to employees.
+At the initial stage of the assignment, it was imperative to establish a well-defined and logically structured dataset to serve as the basis for all ensuing operations and analyses.
+Consequently, we developed a simple yet representative dataset focused on employee information, as this subject matter is commonly used in database design due to its relevance and applicability in real-world organizational settings.
+The dataset was designed to include essential employee attributes such as identification numbers, names, job roles, departments, and salaries, thereby ensuring that it provides a sufficient level of complexity for demonstrating various database functionalities while remaining manageable for analysis.
+The creation of the corresponding table, which encapsulates the structure of this dataset, adhered to standard database normalization principles and was implemented using SQL data definition commands.
+The schema of the table, as illustrated below, reflects thoughtful consideration of data types, constraints, and relational integrity to ensure both accuracy and consistency throughout the assignment.

 The table  is created as follows:

 ```sql
 CREATE TABLE employees (